Sousastep/SousaFX-rnbo-docs/docs/overview.md

 The menus on the top left adjust the audio engine's settings, including the sample rate, signal vector size, I/O vector size, Overdrive, and Interrupt, which should be set to 48000, < 128, < 128, On, and On, respectively.

+The top x toggle rounds the tempo to an integer.

-The x toggle makes the white border flash in time with the metronome.
+The bottom x toggle makes the white border flash in time with the metronome.

-To the right of the toggle is the tempo in beats per minute, which can be set by tapping [North](bindings.md#start-select-n-e-s-w).
+To the right of the toggles is the tempo in beats per minute, which can be set by tapping [North](bindings.md#start-select-n-e-s-w).

 Next is the time signature numerator, which can be set by tapping [North](bindings.md#start-select-n-e-s-w) while holding Start and Select.